-While in some marriages there is no affair, the breadwinning woman may still feel as if she is not supported enough, deepening conflicts and causing resentment that can escalate into arguing and, ultimately, divorce.
+While in some marriages where there is no affair, the breadwinning woman may still feel as if she is not supported enough, deepening conflicts and causing resentment that can escalate into arguing and, ultimately, divorce.
 Moreover, as set forth above, breadwinning women often end up doing a disproportionate amount of housework.

 “As with any issue, couples need to be willing and able to honestly discuss the reality of the woman being the primary breadwinner,” says Beatty Cohan, psychotherapist, sex therapist and author.
 “Issues including the division of labor on day-to-day tasks, including childcare, grocery shopping, housecleaning, etc. need to be acknowledged, addressed and resolved.
 The couple needs to be open to ongoing evaluation about how the process is actually working.
 Compromise, trade-offs and win/win solutions should be the goal when challenges arise … as they inevitably will.”

-Tips to Help Maintain a Happy Marriage
+Tips for Helping to Maintain a Happy Marriage

-“Large gaps in income can cause tension in the relationship, and if money is a taboo subject, the odds will be stacked against you.
-On the other hand, getting on the same page, financially, and working together towards your shared dreams is one of the most important ways to strengthen your relationship and ensure your happily ever after.”
+Large gaps in income can cause tension in the relationship, and if money is a taboo subject, the odds will be stacked against you.
+On the other hand, getting on the same page financially and working together toward your shared dreams is one of the most important ways to strengthen your relationship and ensure your happily ever after.

 Stacy is a nationally recognized financial expert and the President and CEO of Francis Financial Inc., which she founded 15 years ago.
 She is a Certified Financial Planner® (CFP®) and Certified Divorce Financial Analyst® (CDFA®) who provides advice to women going through transitions, such as divorce, widowhood and sudden wealth.
 She is also the founder of Savvy Ladies™, a nonprofit that has provided free personal finance education and resources to over 15,000 women.